magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41672-->

 *  {{ site.data.var.ee }} now converts the timestamp in the export filename to the user’s timezone after a scheduled export.
-Previously, these values were not converted, and Magento displayed the UTC timestamp.
+Previously, these values were not converted, and {{ site.data.var.ee }} displayed the UTC timestamp.

 <!--- MC-42330-->